|

 Browning a venison roast in a white dutch oven with tongs.

-5. Reduce the heat to medium and add 1 cup of the beef broth, scraping with a wooden spoon to deglaze the bottom of the pan.
+5. Reduce the heat to medium and pour in 1 cup beef broth, scraping the bottom of the pan to deglaze it.

-6. Add carrots, onion, and garlic and cook for about 10 minutes or until onions are translucent.
+6. Add carrots, onions, and garlic and cook for about 10 minutes or until onions are translucent.

 Onions and carrots in a white dutch oven with a wooden spoon.